QuantEcon/python_lecture_sandpit/source/rst/Inventory_sales_smoothing-v6.rst

 .. math::  I_{t+1} - I_t = \frac{-c_1}{2c_2} - S_t < 0

-for almost all values of :math:`S_t` under our default parameters that keep demand positive almost all of the time
+for almost all values of :math:`S_t` under our default parameters that keep demand positive almost all of the time.

 The dynamic program instructs the firm to set production costs to zero and to **run a Ponzi scheme** by running inventories down forever.